sagemath/sagewiki_to_gh-2022-10-10/SageServer.md

 I recently set up a Sage server, and here are very rough notes of what I did.
 Please email the [[http://groups.google.com/group/sage-support|sage-support]] email list if you have any questions.
 Please feel free to make these notes better.

+= Why set up a server? =

+I used [[http://www.sagenb.org]] for a semester.
+I then set up a campus server and used that for a semester.
+Here are the advantages to having a campus server that I found (in no particular order):

+  1. At various times, we would experience slowdowns in {{{sagenb.org}}} (it always seemed to happen during a class presentation!).
+We attributed this to our internet connection, the server being overloaded, or both.
+A dedicated campus server takes care of both of these issues (provided you budget enough hardware).
+  2. I am not comfortable with asking students to publish worksheets on the public server.
+There are some people that would not be comfortable with having the students do any work on an external server.
+A campus server can be firewalled to only be accessible from on campus.
+  3. While the {{{sagenb.org}}} administrators do a fantastic job, there are no guarantees about service, uptime, backups, etc.  Having a campus server allows us to control these things (especially backups!).
+  4. We had no control over when upgrades were performed.
+It was possible that a feature of Sage that we were using would change in a next release.
+If so, having a campus server allows me to fix a version for the semester and stick with it (or just do upgrades if it won't negatively affect the students' experience), so that the experience is consistent for the semester.
+On the other hand, there were several features that I contributed to Sage to help the students, and I could apply those immediately on a campus server, instead of having to wait until the next version of Sage.

+In our case, we found an old server that was several years old sitting unused.
+We put some RAM in it to handle the load we would like to handle (see the table above) and that was our only cost.

 == Hardware Requirements ==

 === RAM ===